An Octoroon

 An Octoroon is a play written by Branden Jacobs-Jenkins.
 It is an adaptation of Dion Boucicault's The Octoroon, which premiered in 1859.
 Jacobs-Jenkins reframes Boucicault's play using its original characters and plot, speaking much of Boucicault's dialogue, and critiques its portrayal of race using Brechtian devices.
 Jacobs-Jenkins considers An Octoroon and his other works Appropriate and Neighbors linked in the exploration of theatre, genre, and how theatre interacts with questions of identity, along with how these questions (such as "Why do we think of a social issue as something that can be solved?") transform as a part of life.
-In a 2018 poll by critics of The New York Times, the work was ranked the second-greatest American play of the past 25 years.
+In a 2018 poll by critics from The New York Times, the work was ranked the second-greatest American play of the past 25 years.

 Characters and casting

 Jacobs-Jenkins recommends the play be performed with 8 or 9 actors, with male characters played using blackface/whiteface/redface, and female characters portrayed by actresses that match the characters' race.